 The local Organizer of the ICCHMT2016 Conference is the Institute of Thermal Power Engineering from Cracow University of Technology.

-Another hotels located nearby the conference venue are:
+Other hotels located nearby the conference venue include:

 IBIS Hotel (10 minutes by tram no 50) - hotel website